vimcasts/vimcasts.org/source/episodes/73-neovim-eyecandy.md

 Vim doesn't show any visual feedback when you use the yank command.
 The [vim-highlightedyank][hly] plugin changes this, by applying a temporary highlight to the region of text that was yanked.

-The highlightedyank plugin works both in Neovim and in Vim.
+The highlightedyank plugin works both in Neovim and in Vim (since [version 8.0.1394][1394]).
-If you want to use the plugin in Vim, you have to remap the `y` command.
+It makes use of the [`TextYankPost`][TextYankPost] autocommand.
-In Neovim, the plugin makes use of the [`TextYankPost`][TextYankPost] autocommand, which means that you don't need to remap the `y` command.
+If you want to use the plugin in an older version of Vim you have to remap the `y` command, because that autocommand is not available.

 At first, I didn't think I needed to use the highlightedyank plugin.
 I was accustomed to the behaviour of the yank command, and I didn't feel as though I needed any visual feedback to help me understand how the command worked.